p1pchenk0/vuex-multi-commit/README.md

     'andAlsoDoThat': 400700
   })
 ```
-Unfortunately, so far this package doesn't allow to use arrays or objects inside store modules.
+Unfortunately, so far this package doesn't allow to use arrays or objects inside store modules except root.